ahhmarr/csv-upload/README.md

 ## improvements

-Things I thing should make this app a more usable product
+Things that should make this app a more usable product

 - e2e tests
 - authetication and guarding of Apis